griffithlab/rnabio.org/_posts/0008-03-01-Cell_annotation.md

 ```

-You should see something like the below, where each row is a barcode with columns for labels (assigned cell type), delta, and pruned.labels.
+You should see something like the below, where each row is a barcode with columns for scores, labels (assigned cell type), delta, and pruned.labels.

 ```R
 DataFrame with 6 rows and 4 columns